 The Inter-Institute Endocrinology Training Program (IETP) seeks to train internal medicine physicians to become first-rate endocrinologists who seek investigative careers.
-The National Institute of Diabetes and Digestive and Kidney Diseases (Diabetes Branch, Metabolic Diseases Branch, Clinical Endocrinology Branch and the Islet Autoimmunity Branch), The National Institute of Child Health and Human Development (Developmental Endocrinology Branch, Reproductive Biology and Medicine Branch), and The National Institute of Dental and Craniofacial Research participate in this program, with faculty from all three institutes.
-As part of the fellowship program, fellows see patients who are enrolled in teaching and training protocols.
-A clinical component of these studies allows residents to learn by participating in clinical care; an optional research component permits investigation of unusual disorders not covered by specific hypothesis-driven protocols.
-Fellows also care for patients enrolled in hypothesis-driven protocols.
+The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), The National Institute of Child Health and Human Development (NICHD), and The National Institute of Dental and Craniofacial Research (NIDCR) participate in this program, with faculty from all three institutes.

-The remaining two years are spent primarily in laboratory or clinical research under the direction of a senior investigator in one of the several endocrinology branches of the NIH.
+Fellows are primarily conducting clinical or basic science research under the direction of a senior investigator at NIH.
 During this research period, active clinical experience continues through two weekly continuity outpatient clinics and participation in clinical conferences.
-In addition, fellows on the endocrine service serve as consultants to the rest of the Clinical Center, where patients are not selected with regard to endocrine problems.
-Thus, the fellows gain experience with a number of common problems of endocrine disease that may occur in any general medical ward.
+In addition, fellows serve as endocrine consultants for patients in the NIH Clinical Center to gain experience with a number of common problems of endocrine disease, similar to any academic institution.
 Clinical research activities include programs in all the areas of endocrine and metabolic diseases.
-Study design, outcome measures, statistical analysis, and ethical and regulatory issues are stressed.
+Study design, outcome measures, statistical analysis, and ethical and regulatory issues are emphasized.